fbpx

 In the United States, the traditional surfboard design began changing quickly, such as shortening the board down to between 6 and 10 feet.
 Instead of using redwood, South American balsa wood was used, creating a lighter hollowed-out board that would manage better in the water.
 George Freeth and Tom Blake were two instrumental designers to these early innovative changes.
 Wooden surfboard décor and artistic embellishments began to appear on surfboards as surfers looked for ways to establish their identity on the water.
 Later versions of surfboards used different materials such as Styrofoam or polyurethane foam, encased in a fiberglass coating.
 Advanced artistic designs and bright colors were applied to personalize boards, then covered and easily protected by the fiberglass coat.
 With this new ability to preserve board art, artists (surfers or not) began to expand their horizons and channels for sharing their artistic design work through board marketing and advertising venues.

-A new riotous culture of wooden surfboard decor (i.e., surfboard tabletops) developed, with multiple art forms clearly influencing each other in surfboard wall art (paintings, posters), wood surfboard wall art, surfboard wall décor (carvings, sculpting), even using some of the same surfboard materials of fiberglass, resins, polymers, and more.
+A new riotous culture of surfboard art (i.e., surfboard tabletops) developed, with multiple art forms clearly influencing each other in surfboard wall art (paintings, posters), wood surfboard wall art, surfboard wall décor (carvings, sculpting), even using some of the same surfboard materials of fiberglass, resins, polymers, and more.
 Several famous artists who influenced surf art in the early days are Drew Brophy, Rick Griffin, and more.
 Magazines started publishing the latest news in surfing and art design while movies highlighted the world of surfing through story plots, usually successfully.
 Surfing also influenced music, starting in the late 1950s and expanding further into the next decade.
 Popular names of surf-inspired musicians and groups are The Beach Boys, Jan and Dean, Chuck Berry, Dick Dale, and many more who came later.
-Custom painted surfboard art will always continue to evolve and change over time, much like the waves that this genre of art represents.
+Custom painted surfboard wall art will always continue to evolve and change over time, much like the waves that this genre of art represents.
 Surfing will never lose its exciting enticement of going back to the sea because there is always a new wave to experience.